top of page

 For those of you who were lucky enough to visit Universal Studios Orlando between 1993 and 2012, you'll know how truly fantastic the Jaws ride was.
 It lived up to Universal's marketing ploy of "Ride the Movies!" and put you face to face with one of horrors most iconic monsters as he stalked the waters surrounding Amity Island.

 But much like the film, the ride ran in to an endless list of problems and technical issues.
 These particular problems became so much of an issue that Universal went to court with those responsible for building it.
-The ride was then demolished, redesigned and rebuilt within 2 years of its grand opening.
+The ride was demolished, redesigned and rebuilt within 2 years of its grand opening.
 Kind of ironic when you think about how many problems Spielberg and the crew ran into making the film.
 Anyway, put your feet up and read on as we look back on one of Universal's most iconic rides.

 When the park, and ride, had its grand opening in June 27th 1990 Universal ran into a mess of operating issues with all of its major attractions (Jaws, Kongfrontation & Earthquake: The Big One).
 Unbelievably their opening was so bad they actually introduced a voucher system for guests to re-visit the park when the attractions were running as they should be.
 Whilst Universal managed to find ways to fix the issues with its other main attractions, Jaws persisted and rarely performed without any issues.
 Universal then took the decision to close the ride indefinitely September 1990 for a major change to the entire ride.